metacpan/metacpan-cpan-extracted/distros/A/Alien-premake5/README.md

 CPAN RT system, or by mail directly to the developers at the addresses below, although these will not be as closely tracked.

+Development uses [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla), and is tracked in the `master` branch of the code repository.
+Code contributions can be made directly on that branch (which will likely require you to use Dist::Zilla), or on the `build` branch of the, which holds the built code and has no need for development tools.

 # AUTHOR

 - José Joaquín Atria <jjatria@cpan.org>